Introduction to Celo locked gold (CELO) and how to use validator elections to participate in voting.

-To participate in validator elections, users must first make a transfer of Celo Gold to the
+To participate in validator elections, users must first make a transfer of CELO to the

 LockedGold smart contract.

-Celo implements an unlocking period, a delay of 3 days after making a request to unlock Locked Gold before it can be recovered from the escrow.
+Celo implements an unlocking period, a delay of 3 days after making a request to unlock Locked CELO before it can be recovered from the escrow.

 This value balances two concerns.
-First, it is long enough that an election will have taken place since the request to unlock, so that those units of Celo Gold will no longer have any impact on which validators are managing the network.
-This deters an attacker from manipulations in the form of borrowing funds to purchase Celo Gold, then using it to elect malicious validators, since they will not be able to return the borrowed funds until after the attack, when presumably it would have been detected and the borrowed funds’ value have fallen.
+First, it is long enough that an election will have taken place since the request to unlock, so that those units of CELO will no longer have any impact on which validators are managing the network.
+This deters an attacker from manipulations in the form of borrowing funds to purchase CELO, then using it to elect malicious validators, since they will not be able to return the borrowed funds until after the attack, when presumably it would have been detected and the borrowed funds’ value have fallen.

 Second, the unlocking period is short enough that it does not represent a significant liquidity risk for most users.
-This limits the attractiveness to users of exchanges creating secondary markets in Locked Celo Gold and thereby pooling voting power.
+This limits the attractiveness to users of exchanges creating secondary markets in Locked CELO and thereby pooling voting power.

 The flow is as follows: